avaughn271/CLUES2/README.md

 500.0 0.0 -inf -inf
 ```

 Ancient Haplotype Samples: These input files look like the following file.
 The first column is the sampling times of the ancient samples (given in generations).
-The second column is the log genotype probability of the ancestral allele.
-The third column is the log genotype probability of the derived allele.
+The second column is the log genotype likelihood of the ancestral allele.
+The third column is the log genotype likelihood of the derived allele.
 For example, the first row of the following file means that a haplotype was sampled 16.45 generations ago and we are 100% certain that the allele at the SNP of interest was ancestral.
-The second row of the following file means that an individual was sampled 190.05 generations ago to which we assign a probability of 0.1 of being ancestral and a probability 0.9 of being derived.
-Uncertainty in genotype calls of ancient data can be caused by imputation.
+The second row of the following file means that an individual was sampled 190.05 generations ago to which we assign a likelihood of 0.1 of being ancestral and a likelihood of 0.9 of being derived.
 The data should be sorted in increasing order by sampling time.

 ```bash
 16.45 0.0e+00 -inf